kristofa/mock-http-server/README.md

 requests/responses previously persisted using `LoggingHttpProxy`.
 Notice that we configure `FileHttpResponseProvider` in the same way as `HttpRequestResponseFileLoggerFactory` before (same directory, same file name).
 Both use the same naming convention and format for reading/writing http requests/responses.
+You can check in your test code like this and from that moment on you don't rely on external services anymore.

 Advantages of this approach:

-+   By having the requests/responses of external services persisted and versioned with the code our tests keep on functioning also if the external services change.
++   By having the requests/responses of external services persisted and versioned with the code our tests keep on functioning also if the external services change over time.
-+   Decoupling of our code from externally deployed services.
++   Decoupling our code from externally deployed services.
 +   The tests typically should run faster as the logic of MockHttpServer to serve up responses is easy and typically faster then the real services.